hpaluch/crnr-ii-intro/README.md

 # Measurements

-I have starter with two channel scope [Digilent Analog Discovery 2][Digilent Analog Discovery 2]
+I have started with two channel scope [Digilent Analog Discovery 2][Digilent Analog Discovery 2]
 to:
 - verify used logic (it should be 3.3V TTL)